 With the apps below, though, nurses of every experience level have the ability to boost their productivity and improve their performance.
-Simply put, they turn your smartphone into a mobile portal of healthcare knowledge and information.
+Simply put, these are the best nursing apps that can help turn your smartphone into a mobile portal of healthcare knowledge and information.

 Eponyms proliferate the medical landscape which can make it difficult to remember them all.
 Thankfully, with the Eponyms app, you’ll have access to short descriptions of about 1800 of them.

 Available for both Android and iOS devices, Eponyms utilizes a shake-to-learn feature.
 It also allows you to search for any eponym from the common to the obscure.

 Packed with more than 1,900 rhymes, memory tricks and acronyms, Med Mnemonics is designed to help you recall and retain information.
 Not only is this iOS-based app easy to use, but it also allows you to customize it.